DiarCode/products-recommendation-system/README.md

 # E-Commerce Recommendation System

-GGNet - A comprehensive platform for trading and managing technical goods.
+Tekno - A comprehensive platform for trading and managing technical goods.
 Streamline your marketplace operations with advanced features for product listings, inventory management, and secure transactions.

 ## Project Structure